apache/flink/docs/dev/table/catalog.md

 Previously, Flink meta-objects are only stored in memory and are per session based.
 That means users have to recreate all the meta-objects every time they start a new session.

-To solve this user pain point, we use `HiveCatalog` to persist all of users' Flink streaming and batch meta-objects by using Hive Metastore as a pure storage.
+To solve this user pain point, users can choose the option to use `HiveCatalog` to persist all of users' Flink streaming and batch meta-objects by using Hive Metastore as a pure storage.
 Because Hive Metastore is only used for storage in this case, Hive itself may not understand Flink's meta-objects stored in the metastore.

 ### Integrate Flink with Hive metadata